dotNesh/WeConnect_db/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kmunene/WeConnect_db/badge.svg?branch=reviews)](https://coveralls.io/github/kmunene/WeConnect_db?branch=reviews)
 [![Build Status](https://travis-ci.org/kmunene/WeConnect_db.svg?branch=reviews)](https://travis-ci.org/kmunene/WeConnect_db)

-A Flask API with Endpoints that enable users to:
+# WeConnect

+This is an API for WeConnect, a platform that brings businesses and individuals together.
+This platform creates awareness for businesses and gives the users the ability to:

 - Register an account and Login into it.
 - Register, Update and delete a Business .